- Alkyl halides are organic compounds containing carbon – halogen bond.

 SN2 reactivity: tertiary > secondary > primary > methyl

-SN2 is a bimolecular nucleophilic substitution reaction taking place in single step while SN1 is a unimolecular substitution reaction taking place in more than one steps.
+SN2 is a bimolecular nucleophilic substitution reaction taking place in a single step while SN1 is a unimolecular substitution reaction taking place in more than one step.
 The order of reaction for both mechanisms is also different.
 Both pathways are important for the synthesis of various organic compounds.

 This is a traditional method of preparing ether using alkyl halides and alkoxide.
 The reaction is more successful when modeled towards SN2 mechanism conditions.
 That’s why ence methyl halides and other primary alkyl halides are the best starting point.

-Grignard reagent is an organomagnesium compound.
+The grignard reagent is an organomagnesium compound.
 It is the most important organometallic compound among the family members.
 It can be prepared directly by alkyl halide and magnesium in anhydrous diethyl ether solvent.
 This organomagnesium reagent act as bronsted base and is used in various organic syntheses.
-This is used to synthesize carbon – carbon bond.
+This is used to synthesize carbon–carbon bonds.

-This elimination reaction also depends upon the nature of alkyl group and halide attached.
-It’s rate of reaction increases with decreasing strength of carbon – halogen bond.
+This elimination reaction also depends upon the nature of the alkyl group and halide attached.
+Its rate of reaction increases with decreasing strength of carbon – halogen bond.
 Hence dehydrogenation increases for halides as

 F < Cl < Br < I